ionic-team/ionic-site/tutorials/customizing-ionic-with-sass/index.md

 >
 > -- <cite>[Sass Variables Documentation](http://sass-lang.com/guide#variables)</cite>

-Inside the `scss/` directory the Ionic Framework already comes with a `_variables.scss` file.
+Inside the your app's `scss/ionic/` directory, the Ionic Framework has already been built with a `_variables.scss` file.
 The variables file is the first place to go when any default styles are looking to be customized.
 For example, Ionic comes with a small set of [colors](/docs/components/#colors) to start with, but as a general rule colors are meant to be overridden to fit your "brand".

     $light:                 #fff !default;
     $stable:                #f8f8f8 !default;